Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 Administrators are prime targets.
 Their accounts have extensive rights.
 Privileged Identity Management (PIM) protects them.

 The principle is Just-in-Time access.
 Rights are activated only when needed, for a limited time, and with approval.
+A BSI-compliant cloud security concept and KRITIS cloud security both demand these controls.

 Insight42 Identity Services